francabrera/ibmqx-user-guides/rst/full-user-guide/002-The_Weird_and_Wonderful_World_of_the_Qubit/002-Creating_superpositions.rst

 probability.
-In the second case, we can think of the second :math:`H` gate as being part of the final measurement operation; it changes the measurement basis from the computational basis to a new basis (which we call the superposition basis or x-basis).
+In the second case, we can think of the second :math:`H` gate as being part of the final measurement operation; it changes the measurement basis from the computational basis to a new basis - which we call the superposition basis, or x-basis.
 The experiment confirms this by giving the result 0, showing the system is in the :math:`|+\rangle` superposition state.

 Before we give the math to explain this, let's consider two more experiments.
-The first puts the qubit in the excited state, and then applies the :math:`H` gate.
+The first puts the qubit in the excited state, then applies the :math:`H` gate.
 The score for this is below; run it and you will see that we get the same 50/50 statistics as the first experiment.